brianakl/bootstrapped_model_up_scaling/draft.md

 # HCnGPT: HyperCloning nGPT (normalized GPT)

 ## Abstract
-The quadratic complexity of self-attention[vaswani] has led to the development of methods that use smaller models as initializations for training larger Large Language Models (LLMs)[1].

-While these methods typically require doubling the model size, our research demonstrates that this is not strictly necessary.

-We propose a fractional scale-up approach that provides more robust and stable model performance.

-Recent breakthroughs in normalization techniques have shown potential to drastically reduce pre-training time, achieving 4-20x convergence speed-up.

-Building on these advancements, our study introduces a novel method for incrementally scaling up models while preserving performance.
+Recent advancements in language model scaling have highlighted the potential for more efficient and flexible approaches to developing larger, more capable models.

+This paper introduces HCnGPT (HyperCloning normalized GPT), a novel method that combines the efficiency gains of the normalized GPT (nGPT) architecture with a fractional scaling technique we call BUS (Bootstrapped model UpScaling).

+Our research demonstrates that 1. the nGPT architecture provides significant improvements in training efficiency, with 4-20x faster convergence compared to traditional methods 2. fractional scaling, inspired by but improving upon HyperCloning, enables more gradual and flexible model growth 3. the introduction of the \kappa parameter allows for tuning the optimal point at which to scale the model.

+We present experimental results on a 64M parameter model, showcasing the potential of this approach for developing LLMs that are not only larger but also more efficient and robust.

 Our findings indicate that training a model to maximum performance is not a prerequisite for successful scale-up.

-Instead, we present an incremental scaling process that maintains model efficacy throughout expansion.
+Instead, we demonstrate an incremental scaling process that maintains model efficacy throughout expansion.

-This approach offers a more efficient and flexible alternative to existing scaling methods, potentially revolutionizing the development of larger, more capable LLMs.

-This approach also opens the door for future work that could enable efficient scaling of both model width and depth.
+This research opens new avenues for efficient scaling of both model width and depth, potentially revolutionizing the development of larger language models.

+By enabling more efficient use of computational resources and smoother transitions between model sizes, HCnGPT presents a promising direction for the future of LLM development.

 ## Introduction